 Make the most of that early morning or solitary afternoon and book a guided tour of the Vatican Museums.
 The scope and sheer size of the collections are simply overwhelming (remember that ten years timeline?).
 You really don’t want to spend your nose in a guide book reading about the bust of Augustus Ceasar when you could have a real, live art-history grad student telling you all about it instead.

 There are a number of excellent tour companies and guides that you can book ahead of time.
 We pre-booked our Vatican tour group with Monograms Tours Rome, a locally based tour guide service with English-speaking, highly-trained and licensed guides.
+The added bonus of booking a guided tour?
+Less time waiting in line at the entrance to the Vatican.
+Guided tours get preferred entry with pre-purchased Vatican museum tickets.

 Use the Map Below to Search for Hotel and Short-Term Rental Options